Tenant FAQs

 (a) What properties are available?

 We list properties as either Furnished or Unfurnished.
 Unfurnished Properties are let with carpets and curtains and often with the main kitchen appliances.
 The appliances supplied varies property to property.
 Furnished Properties will usually have basic furnishings (but not crockery, TVs, bed linen etc).
 You should satisfy yourself as to the level of furnishings, appliances etc provided prior to the completion of the Tenancy Agreement.
 Additional furnishing will not normally be provided after the start of the tenancy.
-If you have any queries about furnishings, you are advised to discuss these with CP Walker & Son before you submit your application.
+If you have any queries about furnishings, you are advised to discuss these with CP Walker & Son before/when you submit your application.

 (b) How do I arrange a viewing?